alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 Now you can create your first blog post in `docs/blog/posts`.
 You can use any naming convention and directory structure you like for your posts, as long as they are inside `docs/blog/posts`.

 Each post _must_ have a page header, which appears at the top of the Markdown code between lines with three dashes.
 Within this header, you need to have at least a `date` entry but you can add other data, as you will see below.
-Following the header comes the page content, which is any Markdown.
+Following the header comes the page content.
 Note, however, that it is important to have a level one heading as the plugin uses it to produce the _slug_.
-Also, by adding `<!-- more -->` to the page, you can define where the extract will end that the index page shows.
+Also, by adding `<!-- more -->` to the page, you can define where the excerpt will end that the index page shows.

 !!! example "Write your first post"